nalo26/Advent-Of-Code/2024/README.md

-# Year 2023
+# Year 2024

-Here are the folder for the whole **2023**'s problems.
+Here are the folder for the whole **2024**'s problems.

 Everyting is made with **Python 3**.
-A lot of programs need at least Python 3.6, but for some, you'll need Python 3.10.
+You'll need Python 3.12 to use a lot of features.

+This was the first time I built my own utility library!
+It will be used and upgraded in the following years as well.

 ## Progression